IRTF-HRPC/drafts/draft-association.md

 In international law, the right to freedom of assembly and association protects any collective, gathered either permanently or temporarily for “peaceful” purposes.
 It is important to underline the property of “freedom” because the right to freedom of association and assembly is voluntary and uncoerced: anyone can join or leave a group of choice, which in turn means one should not be forced to either join, stay or leave.
 The difference between freedom of assembly and freedom of association is merely a gradual one: the former tends to have an informal and ephemeral nature, whereas the latter refers to established and permanent bodies with specific objectives.
 Nonetheless, both are protected to the same degree.
 Where an assembly is an intentional and temporary gathering of a collective in a private or public space for a specific purpose: demonstrations, indoor meetings, strikes, processions, rallies, or even sits-in {{UNHRC}}; association has a more formal and established nature.
 It refers to a group of individuals or legal entities brought together in order to collectively act, express, pursue, or defend a field of common interests {{UNGA}}.
 Think about civil society organizations, clubs, cooperatives, NGOs, religious associations, political parties, trade unions, or foundations.

 When talking about the human right of freedom of association and assembly, one should always take into account that ‘all human rights are indivisible, interrelated, unalienable, universal, and mutually reinforcing’ {{ViennaDeclaration}}.
 This means that in the analysis of the impact of a certain variable on freedom of association and assembly one should take other human rights into account too.
 When devising an approach to mitigate a possible negative influence on this right, one should also always take into account the possible impact this might have on other rights.
 For example, the following rights are often impacted in conjunction with freedom of association and assembly: the right to political participation, the right to (group) privacy, the right to freedom of expression, and access to information.
 For instance, when the right to political participation is hampered, this often happens in conjunction with a limitation of the freedom of association and assembly because political participation is often done collectively.
 When the right to privacy is hampered, this privacy of particular groups is also impacted (so-called ‘group privacy’ {{Loi}}, which potentially has consequences for the right to association and assembly.
-Where the freedom of expression of a group is hampered, such as in protests or through Internet shutdowns, this both hampers other people’s ability to receive the information of the group, and impact the right to assembly of the people who seek to express themselves as a group {{Mburu}}.
+Where the freedom of expression of a group is hampered, such as in protests or through Internet shutdowns, this both hampers other people’s ability to receive the information of the group, and impact the right to assembly of the people who seek to express themselves as a group {{Nyokabi}}.

 Finally, if the right to association and assembly is limited by national law, this does not mean it is consistent with international human rights law.
 In such a case, the national law would therefore not be legitimate {{Glasius}}.